engnect/tobeto/README.md

     - All privileges of Instructors.
     - Access to administrative tools for managing users, roles, and app settings.

+- Video Progress Tracking

+  When you watch a course video, your watched progress is saved to the database.
+This allows you to continue watching from where you left off the next time you access the video.
+The feature ensures a seamless learning experience by keeping track of your progress.

 - Light and Dark Theme Support

   This application offers users the flexibility to choose between light and dark themes according to their preference.
 Whether you prefer a brighter interface or a darker one for reduced eye strain in low-light environments, our app adapts to suit your needs.